rackerlabs/support-how-to/content/how-to/rackspace-intelligence/understanding-the-rackspace-intelligence-dashboard-user-interface/index.md

 The dashboard provides an overview of all of your monitoring activities.

-You can also examine different aspects of how Rackspace Intelligence is configured to monitor your system by accessing the following sections from the header:
+You can also examine different aspects of Rackspace Intelligence configuration to monitor your system by accessing the following sections from the header:

 - **Monitor**